pyrossh/gromer/readme.md

 # Using
-You need to follow this directory structure similar to nextjs for the api route handlers to be generated Please look at the example for now,
+You need to follow this directory structure similar to nextjs for the api route handlers to be generated

+Take a look at the example for now,

 [Example](https://github.com/pyros2097/gromer/tree/master/example)